mfarme/herald/README.md

 Harm Evaluation and Risk Assessment for Language Detection An in-development Benchmark for Evaluating Crisis Detection and Response in Large Language Models

+Current state: Evaluation of OpenAI models on evaluating, labeling, and escalating synthetic conversational data Future state: Evaluate multiple models from various providers on a hybrid dataset (not provided in the github) based on expert labelled conversations created from real conversation data.

+**NOTE** All of the data presented in this repository is fictional and synthetic.
+Any resemblance to real individuals, conversations, or events is purely coincidental and unintended.
+This data should not be interpreted as representing actual persons or real-world incidents; it exists solely for research, development, and evaluation purposes within the context of AI safety.

 ## Overview